scrumtastic/scrumtastic.github.io/scrum_rollout_plan.md

 # SCRUM Rollout Plan
 - Define and communicate the vision of HCA DCP Ingest
-- Define the responisibility of _Product Owner_ and _SCRUM Master_ in our project
+- Define the responsibility of _Product Owner_ and _SCRUM Master_ in our project
   - Particularly around responsibility for maintaining the _Backlog_
 - Agree our _Definition of Done_ for at a _User Story_ level
 - Involve users more to provide a faster feedback loops